library-data-platform/ldp/doc/Admin_Guide.md

 1\.
 Overview
 ------------

-There are two components in an LDP deployment: an LDP server and a database server.
+There are two components in LDP deployment: an LDP server and a database server.
 Together these constitute an _LDP instance_.

 The LDP server updates data in the database from data sources such as